aproposorg/KV260-PYNQ-tutorial/README.md

 ### The contributors of this tutorial are:
-- Jie Lei, Universitat Politenica de Valencia, Spain
+- `Jie Lei`, Universitat Politenica de Valencia, Spain
-- Hans Jakob Damsgaard, Tampere University, Finland
+- `Hans Jakob Damsgaard`, Tampere University, Finland
-- Antoine Grenier, Tampere University, Finland
+- `Antoine Grenier`, Tampere University, Finland

 ### Source code may contain work from: